kidscancode/godot_recipes/src/content/ui/minimap.md

 ## Problem

-You want a radar-style minimap showing objects outside of the player's view.
+You want a minimap or radar-style UI item showing the locations of objects outside of the player's view.

 ## Solution